By Natalia Yurevich

-Earth Mother – what a lovely name.
-It’s beautiful to see that there were those happy places in your childhood.
-What about school, did you have a favorite subject in school?
+There were those happy places in your childhood.
+What about the school, did you have a favorite subject in school?

 Did your English teacher inspire you?

-Yeah.
-He showed faith in me, and he was excited about my potential.
+My English teacher showed faith in me.
+He was excited about my potential.

-I think if we can have one or two people in a childhood who are genuinely excited about us, and genuinely have unconditional love for us, that can go a long way in helping us evolving being an authentic human being.
+I believe if we can have one or two people in childhood who are genuinely excited about us and genuinely have unconditional love for us, that can go a long way in helping us evolving being an authentic human being.

-I saw that you worked as an Ambulance Transfer Officer at some point after your studies.
+I know that you worked as an Ambulance Transfer Officer at some point after your studies.
 How did it happen?

-I actually had quite a variety of jobs after I finished my studies, including my main full-time job, working for the Child Support agency in the Australian government where I was helping custodian parents to get finances or resolve conflicts.
+I had quite a variety of jobs after I finished my studies, including my main full-time job, working for the Child Support Agency in the Australian government, where I was helping custodian parents to get finances or resolve conflicts.